slowproj/slowdash/docs/UserModule.md

 By default, user modules are not enabled when the server program is launched via CGI.
 To enable this, set the `enabled_for_cgi` parameter to `true`.
-Be careful of all side effects, including performance overhead and security issues.
+Be cautious of all potential side effects, including performance overhead and security risks.
 As multiple user modules can be loaded in parallel, splitting user functions between a CGI-enabled module and a disabled one might be a good strategy.

 ### Example